 Michael Graves received his architectural training at the University of Cincinnati and at Harvard University.
-Among his many completed projects are the Portland Building, the Humana Building, the Clos Pegase Winery in the Napa Valley, and the Walt Disney World Swan and Dolphin Hotels.
-Graves is the winner of fifteen Progressive Architecture Design Awards, nine American Institute of Architects National Honor Awards, and thirty-eight New Jersey Society of Architects, AIA Awards.
+Among his many completed projects were the Portland Building, the Humana Building, the Clos Pegase Winery in the Napa Valley, and the Walt Disney World Swan and Dolphin Hotels.
+Graves was the winner of fifteen Progressive Architecture Design Awards, nine American Institute of Architects National Honor Awards, and thirty-eight New Jersey Society of Architects, AIA Awards.

 Michael Graves is a rare individual who finds equal wonder in things both large and small.
 As one of our century's most important designers and architects, he has said he gets as much pleasure planning a large building as he does designing a spatula.
-(Laughter.) - THE PRESIDENT
+(Laughter.)